'The Glenholme community is exhausted': Strong words erupt at public meeting

 That’s the message from a Glenholme resident who was backed by more than 400 locals in her calls to Kāinga Ora to leave the suburb alone and not allow more social housing in the area.

-The residents packed the Arawa Bowling Club on Lytton St tonight for a public meeting called by locals to express concerns to Kāinga Ora Bay of Plenty regional director Darren Toy about a planned housing development on a vacant section of land at 54 Devon St.
+The residents packed the Arawa Bowling Club on Lytton St tonight for a public meeting organised by Save Glenholme Group called by locals to express concerns to Kāinga Ora Bay of Plenty regional director Darren Toy about a planned housing development on a vacant section of land at 54 Devon St.

 The other topic discussed was the Rotorua Lakes Council’s Plan Change 9 proposal - a move to allow building intensification that could see buildings up to six storeys high.